Employee Spotlights

 Recently published evidence indicates that the growing number of people suffering from neurodisorders might actually be a result of COVID-19.
 On top of this shocking finding, supplemental studies show that having a preexisting neurological disorder can increase complications from COVID-19.

-Additionally, the overloaded medical system is lacking in the ability to efficiently diagnose and treat this population.
-For example, during the pandemic stroke patients experience a fairly inefficient patient pathway when seeking medical attention.
 More and more stroke patients are being misdiagnosed when presenting with virus-related symptoms, such as chest pain or shortness of breath, which could be symptoms of many different conditions.
 This, coupled with the fact that people are hesitant to enter medical facilities in the first place, results in many patients living with neurological diseases and not receiving the proper care they need for symptom management or recovery.

-The current standards of care for both diagnosis and treatment are not sufficiently designed to adapt to the COVID-19 climate, and evidence of this reality continues to surface.
-The pandemic has put significant pressure on the ability to deliver proper treatments for many neurological diseases.
-While the scope of the implications of the healthcare system’s failure is still unknown, we know it isn’t positive.
-Nowadays stroke victims face a very different reality when entering a hospital to receive treatment.
+Nowadays, stroke victims face a very different reality when entering a hospital to receive treatment.
 This has caused a significant decrease in hospital attendance in stroke victims, which can result in a potentially life-threatening outcome.
 Additionally, their rehabilitation options are often now cut short by doctors to mitigate their risk of contracting the virus.
-When once common practice meant that neurologists would send stroke victims to recover in a rehabilitation facility for neuro-physical therapy and the like, now they are sent home as soon as possible with few rehab prospects.

 Other neuro disorder patients are also facing this harsh reality.
-For example, multiple sclerosis (MS) patients who are generally older, are more hesitant to enter a medical facility during this time which has resulted in many delays in diagnosis and treatment.
+For example, multiple sclerosis (MS) patients who are generally older are more hesitant to enter a medical facility during this time, which has resulted in many delays in diagnosis and treatment.
 For patients who are just now showing symptoms, they are looking at a challenging road ahead to even receive a diagnosis and then find a consistent treatment regimen that works for them.

 It’s become apparent that the pandemic has accelerated the need to redefine the course of diagnosing and prescribing therapeutic solutions in general.
 This can only be accomplished by leveraging the most significant advancements noted in technology and neuroscience in recent years.